-The life insurance medical exam is a simple physical exam.
+The insurance medical exam is a simple physical exam.
 It is a standard part of the underwriting process or the process the insurance companies ask you to go through before they approve your application.
 A medical exam helps the insurer understand your current health and well-being.

 So, who pays for a life insurance medical exam?

 The insurance company covers the cost of the exam, so there is no expense to you, except 20-30 minutes of your time.
 However, if you want to take the medical exam a second time to qualify for a lower premium rate, you may have to cover the cost yourself.

 Why do life insurance companies require a medical exam?

 Insurance companies must consider each applicant’s individual risk factors.
 Certain factors may determine which groups and categories applicants are classified into.
 If you belong to a group regarded as high-risk, you will receive higher premiums.